Our Products

 Kaolin

-The company has an undergoing exploration plan for the kaolin mineral deposit in the Libyan south, the initial results prove the high quality and reserve for Kaolin in Libya.
+Exploration plan for the kaolin mineral deposit in the Libyan south, the initial results prove the high quality and reserve for Kaolin in Libya.

 Gypsum